- Type of projectInitiating project CCEA MOBA

 2012

-The area under and around the viaduct was used as an illegal parking lot and dumping ground..
+The area under and around the viaduct is used as an illegal parking lot and dumping ground.

 2013

-CCEA MOBA, in collaboration with ten Prague-based galleries, organised the project The Line Galleries, aiming to highlight the potential for new uses of the space following the planned reconstruction of the structure, which had been prepared by the Railway Administration since 2010.
+CCEA MOBA, in collaboration with ten Prague-based galleries, organises the project The Line Galleries, aiming to highlight the potential for new uses of the space following the planned reconstruction of the structure, which had been prepared by the Railway Administration since 2012.
 The project focused on the technical aspects of the viaduct itself, not on the surrounding area or the spaces beneath the arches.

 2014

-CCEA MOBA recommended that representatives of the City of Prague, as part of the planned land exchange, transfer the land beneath the arches to the city and the land beneath the viaduct pillars to the viaduct’s administrator – the Railway Administration.
+CCEA MOBA recommends that representatives of the City of Prague, as part of the planned land exchange, transfer the land beneath the arches to the city and the land beneath the viaduct pillars to the viaduct’s administrator– the Railway Administration.

 2015